cettia/cettia.github.io/_posts/2018-05-23-asity-2-0-0-alpha1-released.md

 For the details of the progress and information, visit [https://github.com/cettia/asity](https://github.com/cettia/asity/).
 Asity 2 will be available early July.
 If you have any idea or proposal, don't hesitate to let us know on [Cettia Groups](http://groups.google.com/group/cettia)!

-As for the first alpha release, it includes a support for Spring WebFlux, a web framework of Spring's reactive stack based on Reactive Streams.
+As for the first alpha release, it includes support for Spring WebFlux, a web framework of Spring's reactive stack based on Reactive Streams.
 With `io.cettia.asity:asity-bridge-spring-webflux5:2.0.0-Alpha1` bridge module, you can build a Cettia application with Spring WebFlux, and run it through Spring Boot just like a plain Spring application.
 Here's an example:

 ```java
 package io.cettia.example.spring;